By Troy Wilde

 In basic terms, Jonathan says college added hope to a life where there once was no hope.

 Jonathan’s hard work in high school paid off after he earned a scholarship from College Success Arizona which provides up to six-thousand dollars per year for educational expenses.
-It also comes with mentorship provided by success advisers.
-Jonathan says Robert Davis, his current success adviser, and past advisers have provided valuable guidance:
+It also comes with mentorship provided by success advisers:

-“Oh yeah definitely.
-They’ve all influenced me to continue my education and they’ve all really helped me to kind of plan out and put my ducks in a row in what I want to do, and also to calm me down if I’m stressing about a class that I’m not so sure about.”
+“The success advisers all influenced me to continue my education and they’ve all really helped me to kind of plan out and put my ducks in a row in what I want to do, and also to calm me down when I was stressing about a class.”

-For public school student considering college, Jonathan says get ready for something harder than high school, “My best advice is, ‘do not think that college is going to be as easy as high school, you actually have to study.’
-You really have to study for your classes and take the time out of your day because you’re going to realize once the test comes, you’re not prepared to take it.
+For public school student considering college, Jonathan says get ready for something harder than high school, “My best advice is, ‘do not think that college is going to be as easy as high, you actually have to study.’
+You really have to study for your classes and take the time out of your day because you’re going to realize once the test comes – exams – you’re not prepared to take it.
 So, it’s a big shift.”